VFSPG/JavaScript/README.md

 you have to the localhost:3000 route

-you can select a level and click on the cannon to shoot a pig
+you can select a level to play and it will show you the level of the level editor

+you can aim the cannon pressing the w and s keys and shoot pressing space or clicking the cannon itseld

 # *** Caveats ***